anfelvas/anfelvas/README.md

 - Biodiversity-linked drug discovery and science diplomacy

 🌱 I’m currently working on:
-- Simulation of microgels systems for agricultural solutions
+- Simulation of carbohydrate-based microgels for agricultural applications, with focus on force field merging strategies (e.g., GLYCAM + GAFF2) in molecular dynamics
 - A One Health knowledge graph connecting plants, natural products, and diseases
 - Linking chemodiversity and biodiversity for bioeconomic innovation